 Vortex flow meters use bluff bodies to break up the flow enough to create eddies.
 Bluff body types and shapes will vary among vendors.
 Vendors even have patents for them, because some will result in flow meters offering less pressure loss, others in lower measuring range, and so on.

-Volume and mass flow
+Volume and mass flow meters

 The vortex flow meter can measure a variety of fluid products.
 However, the meter itself measures volume flow.
 So to measure mass, we have additional features to allow accurate measurement.

 For mass flow, a vortex flow meter must have a component to calculate the measurement as well as a temperature sensor.
 In some applications, you need a pressure transmitter too.
 Some vendors build all of these into their vortex meters, and others may only include a couple and have the rest as add-ons.
-If you need mass flow, then you should check what your vortex meter has to do that.
+If one needs mass flow, then you should check what your vortex meter has to do that.

 Endress+Hauser Prowirl F 200

-Endress+Hauser has a lot of fancy features in this meter, the “steam specialist.”
+Endress+Hauser has included a lot of fancy features in this meter, the “steam specialist.”
 We reviewed this product, and you can read that here.
 E+H also has different models to fit your flow application.